simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 npm install --save-dev babel-core@bridge
 ```

 Believe it or not, now we can **finally** write our first test.
-That was... *easy* right?
+That was... *smooth sailing* right?

 ![Confusing street signs with all the things required for vue testing](https://res.cloudinary.com/simonvomeyser/image/upload/v1607869583/testing-vue/street-signs.png)

-## The first test, keep it simple
+## The first test, better keep it simple

 For the first test I would recommend you keep it simple.
-There are a lot of other problems that can happen even though `jest` now finally knows how to handle your tests and vue files.
+There are a lot of other problems that can happen even though Jest now finally knows how to handle your tests and Vue files.

 Common problems are:
 - Using other (global) components in the component under test
 - Plugins
-- Global functions you added like `tans()` or `route()`
+- Global functions you added like `trans()` or `route()`
 - Ajax-Calls made by a component
 - Using a global event emitter